StPfeffer/spring-rabbitmq/README.md

 mvn spring-boot:run
 ```

-Ensure that RabbitMQ is running on its default port (`5672`) or configure the connection details in the `application.properties` file.
+Ensure that RabbitMQ is running on its default port (`5672`) or configure the connection details in the `application.yml` file.

 ### Configuration

-Configuration details for RabbitMQ can be found in the `src/main/resources/application.properties` file of each module.
+Configuration details for RabbitMQ can be found in the `src/main/resources/application.yml` file of each module.
 You can adjust the connection settings, queues, exchanges, and other RabbitMQ parameters as needed.

 ## Running with Docker